ezraroi/Human-AI-Collab/time.md

 4. Transformation vs. Productivity Distinction
 - A single session can be productive (answer obtained) and may contribute to transformation, but it does not constitute trajectory by itself
-- Transformation requires repeated iterations over time in which C changes and stabilizes
+- Transformation requires repeated cycles over time in which integration completes (crystallization → materialization → re-entry) and C changes and stabilizes.
 - [Field Viability](field-viability-schema.md) diagnoses whether an iteration is metabolically possible; Time enables the compounding of iterations into development

 ### Critical Boundary Condition ([Manic Episode](the-manic-episode.md))